SineQuaNonSoftware/puppet-proxmox/README.md

 ## Description

 The purpose of this module is to provision Proxmox servers at providers who don't offer it preinstalled.
-You just order a Debian 10, run puppet and voila!
-You have a default Proxmox server.
+You just order a Debian, run puppet and voila!
+You have a Proxmox server.

-We do not plan on adding features for anything that can be done via Proxmox's web interface, command line, terraform...
+We do not plan on adding features for anything that can be done via Proxmox's web interface or an existing puppet module, like [example42/puppet-network](https://github.com/example42/puppet-network/).

 ## Setup